Different Types of Penetration Testing

 What different types of penetration testing are there?

 As mentioned previously, there are many different types of penetration tests and not all pen tests are equal.
-The results of using different penetration tests can vary massively depending how much information the CREST penetration tester is given prior the assessment.
-Some of the different penetration tests include: web application pen tests, cloud penetration testing, physical pentesting, external network penetration testing, online website pen testing, network security penetration testing and internal network penetration testing.
-The benefits of carrying out a range of different penetration tests is that it gives you a more water tight and clear view of your security posture.
+The results of using different penetration tests can vary massively depending on how much information the CREST penetration tester is given prior the assessment.
+Some of the different penetration tests include: web application pen tests, cloud penetration testing, physical pen testing, external network penetration testing, online website pen testing, network security penetration testing and internal network penetration testing.
+The benefits of carrying out a range of different penetration tests is that it gives you a clearer view of your security posture.
 It allows you to evaluate how secure each gateway of your network is and how easy it would be for a hacker to gain access to your systems and sensitive information.

 Social Engineering penetration testing

 Social engineering pen tests is the practice of attempting to dupe employees into giving out sensitive company information so that a tester can gain access to systems.

 Criminal hackers are able to get information in other ways.
 Many of which involve one of the biggest causes of cyber breaches- human error.
 Unfortunately, bad actors are able to deceive employees all too often.